The Unique Feature of Your Woven Wrap

 Any number of large skipping threads, or lots of small skipping threads in one area, are considered a flaw.
 However, a small number of little skipping threads across a long length of fabric are hard to avoid during the weaving process and therefore considered a normal characteristic of woven fabric.

 The images above show an example of skipping threads.
-Just a few skipping threads across the wrap would not be classed as a grade 2 item, however, when they are closer together (like in the image on the right) this would be classed as a grade 2 item.
+Just a few skipping threads across the wrap would not be classed as a grade 2 item, however, when they are closer together (like in the image below) this would be classed as a grade 2 item.

-This is the tightly woven edge of a fabric, you can sometimes see along the hem of your sling like in the picture below (which has a marker next to a single skipping thread).
-This is normal and is to prevent the side edges of the fabric from ravelling or fraying.
+This is the tightly woven edge of a fabric, you can sometimes see along the hem of your sling like in the pictures above.
+This is normal and is to prevent the side edges of the fabric from unravelling or fraying.

 It is quite common to see a little thread shifting with woven wrap fabric, especially if the pattern has a lot of curves or it is a very lightweight wrap, thread shifting isn't generally anything to worry about and it's easy to fix, please see links to our How-To Guides below.